 #2 Broadway Musicals

 Yes, you can enjoy the best of Broadway musicals, right here in Northeast Florida!
 Thrasher-Horne Center presents stellar Broadway productions in our 1,700-seat theater that provides attendees with a top-class yet intimate viewing experience.
-You can visit our website to view information about past performances, including Something Rotten, Legally Blonde, The Sound of Music, and Finding Neverland—as well as upcoming Orange Park Broadway shows.
+Visit our website to view upcoming Orange Park Broadway shows.

 Our Main Stage Theater provides two different levels of seating, with a stadium-style balcony with six private boxes.
 The two-story lobby contains concession areas, along with spacious bathroom facilities on both levels.